 - Guide 1: How to Remove Dropbox Malware from Windows.

-- Guide 2: Get rid of Dropbox Malware from Mac OS X.
+- Guide 2: Get rid of Dropbox Malware on Mac OS X.

-- Guide 3: Remove Dropbox Malware from Google Chrome.
+- Guide 3: Remove Dropbox Malware in Google Chrome.

 - Guide 4: Erase Dropbox Malware from Mozilla Firefox.